 However, it did become great bathroom material and I would read it while on the porcelain throne.

 Well, within Reader’s Digest, I once read a story about the “runner’s high,” the physiological and psychological effect that runners would sometimes encounter during long runs.

 It was like “being in the zone.”
 The study looked at how the personalities of those running long distances may transfer into other areas of their lives.
 I thought it was cool.
 This was long before my Marathon and Ironman days.

 Fast-forward nine years to the end of my undergraduate college; I had to choose a research project in my advanced Psychology class to graduate.
 We were to find a previous research study and replicate it.
 Well, immediately, the image that came to mind was the Runner’s High story in Reader’s Digest magazine.
 I tried to do the same study, did okay I guess, and presented it an undergraduate conference and thought no more about it.

 I knew early on that Sport Psychology would become my chosen path in life, so I applied to Temple University’s graduate school, although I never really applied myself in undergrad until my junior year, I was a hinge candidate at best.

-The in-person interview went surprisingly well and, in fact, the Temple University professor repeatedly probed at length my little research project on the Runner’s High.
-I was actually accepted and even received a graduate assistantship that paid for school.
-Turns out, my professor, Dr. Michael Sachs, was the one who coined the phrase, Runner’s High…
+The on-phone interview went surprisingly well and, in fact, the Temple University professor who was interviewing repeatedly probed at length my little research project on the Runner’s High.

 Who or what have been hinges in your life?
 Share your Hinge moment here.